Tyrone Taylor Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 21st in MLB.
+- The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 21st in the league.

+- Hendricks makes the start for the Cubs, his 19th of the season.
+He is 5-7 with a 3.97 ERA and 68 strikeouts through 104 1/3 innings pitched.

-- In his most recent outing on Thursday against the Pittsburgh Pirates, the left-hander tossed six innings, allowing two earned runs while surrendering six hits.
+- The righty last appeared on Friday against the Pittsburgh Pirates, when he went 5 2/3 innings, allowing two earned runs while giving up six hits.

+- In 18 games this season, the 33-year-old has put up an ERA of 3.97, with 5.9 strikeouts per nine innings.
+Opponents are hitting .251 against him.

 © 2023 Data Skrive.
 All rights reserved.